alphagov/transition-config/README.md

 When all the mappings are complete, correct and passing the integration tests, you can make them finalised.

 This entails moving the site in sites.sh from IN_PROGRESS_SITES to REDIRECTED_SITES and creating the regression tests, and setting redirected to Y in sites.csv.

+Create the regression test if you haven't done so already.

 To create the regression test: